 - 2 August 1914: Germany requests passage through Belgium, a neutral country.

 - 4 August: Germany invades.
 Great Britain declares war on Germany.

-- 5-16 August: The Battle of Liege puts the Germans 11 days behind in their timetable.
+- 5-16 August: The Battle of Liege puts the Germans 11 days behind their timetable.

 - 20 August: Brussels surrenders.

-- 6-12 September: Belgium slows Germany’s advancement enough for the First Battle of the Marne to be fought outside Paris.
-But 95 percent of the nation is eventually occupied.
+- 6-12 September: Belgium slows Germany’s advancement enough that the First Battle of the Marne is fought outside Paris.
+But 95 percent of Belgium is eventually occupied.
 A number of civilians are executed; cultural treasures and villages are destroyed.

-- More than a million Belgian refugees flee to France and the Netherlands.
+- More than a million Belgians flee to France and the Netherlands.
 Many of those who stayed were forced into unpaid labor.

 - 10 October: Antwerp surrenders.
 The Race to the Sea begins.
 The British manage to keep Ostend, a town near Dunkirk, in Allied hands.

 - Spring 1915: Germany electrifies the Belgian border with the Netherlands.

 - 1916: Liberals and Socialists are permitted in Belgium’s Catholic government as an expression of unity.

 - 1914-1918: Many battles are fought in Belgian in the Ypres and Yser areas.
 Battles also were held in a few parts of Belgian colonies.

 At the time of the invasion, Belgium had a population of 7.5 million and a standing army of 43,000 with another 115,000 in reserve.